 Will the equipment you purchase come with a valid warranty if not installed by a professional?
-When you buy from a top-of-the-line manufacturer like Honeywell, the warranty will often exclude equipment that wasn’t properly and/or professionally installed.
+When you buy from a top-of-the-line manufacturer, the warranty will often exclude equipment that wasn’t properly and/or professionally installed.
 And the same applies to repairs made outside of an authorized repair center.

 3. Do You Have the Know-How?

 Doing it yourself means not only knowing how to install the proper technology, but where to place each component for maximum security.
 Professionally installed security systems are designed around your home and specific needs.
 You’ll also want to consider the operation instructions and what to do when things go wrong!
 A professional installer will walk you through your entire system and troubleshoot any problem areas before leaving you with your new security system.